 Our lawyers will ensure that your visa extension application fulfils the requirements and that all necessary paperwork is submitted.
 But please make sure to contact us in good time to ensure that we can perform our services successfully.

 At Schlun & Elseven, we are a full-service, comprehensive law firm in Germany with a particular focus on immigration law.
-We provide assistance to our clients on a range of immigration issues including with applying for an extension to their visas.
-COVID-19 coronavirus is impacting every area of human interaction and it is having a massive impact on the lives of our clients.
+We assist our clients on a range of immigration issues, including applying for an extension to their visas.
+COVID-19 coronavirus is impacting every area of human interaction, and it is having a massive impact on the lives of our clients.

 With this in mind, it is clear that COVID-19 coronavirus will affect numerous legal fields.
-We have already provided advice regarding the Coronavirus and German visa applications from China as well as COVID-19 Coronavirus and employment law.
-As this crisis continues our aim is to provide the legal advice people need in difficult circumstances.
+We have already provided advice regarding the Coronavirus and German visa applications from China, as well as COVID-19 Coronavirus and employment law.
+As this crisis continues, we aim to provide the legal advice people need in difficult circumstances.

-If you need legal counsel concerning the impact of COVID-19 coronavirus on your immigration law issues, your business, on contracts or on other legal issues, please contact us directly.
-Our offices are located in Cologne, Düsseldorf and Aachen but we have alternatives when it comes to contact from distance.
+If you need legal counsel concerning the impact of COVID-19 coronavirus on your immigration law issues, your business, on contracts or other legal issues, please contact us directly.
+Our offices are located in Cologne, Düsseldorf and Aachen, but we have alternatives to contact from a distance.
 Contact us today for any legal queries you have around COVID-19 coronavirus and the issue of visa extension.